opencomputeproject/onie/emulation/README-onie-vm.md

     4. Halt the emulation
     5. Copy the modified OVMF_VARS.fd file to a 'safe place'
-    6. ...then, on subsequent runs, copy it in for an ONIE embed and NOS install so that the generated filesystem UUIDs in the bios will match the partitions on the QCOW2 drive.
+    6. ...then, on subsequent runs, copy it in for an ONIE embed and NOS install so that the generated file system UUIDs in the bios will match the partitions on the QCOW2 drive.